Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Our SLPs also coordinate with our child's pediatric audiologist.
 This bridge is a lifesaver when troubleshooting potential drops in hearing.
 Our SLPs see our daughter at least weekly.
 They give her audiologist timely updates on how her hearing is doing and observations that may need more testing in a sound booth.

-#2 - Early Intervention Uses a Coaching Model
+Early Intervention Uses a Coaching Model—and You're Part of It

 U.S. Federal and State laws require Early Intervention to use an "embedded coaching" model.